 The South Carolina Occupational Information System (SCOIS) is the preferred Career Guidance System used by NHS students and it is free to all students.
 SCOIS has an abundance of college and career information and career guidance tools to help you and your student.

-- Use the username northwestern and password trojans to get started
+- Use the username northwestern and password Trojans01 to get started.

-- Begin by setting up your own portfiolio so that you can save assessment results and career and college information
+- Students may then create a portfolio so that you can save assessment results and career and college information.
+The student is responsible for remembering their password.